 The Manager, Systemic Advocacy, First Nations, Métis and Inuit Research, works closely with the Executive Director and Deputy Representative to foster relationships with First Nations, Métis, Inuit and urban Indigenous leaders, Indigenous-focused researchers as well as government ministries, Indigenous Child & Family Service Agencies, and other organizations that deliver services and supports to children, youth, families and communities.
 The Manager will develop and lead systemic advocacy, monitoring, research and evaluation initiatives and projects to ensure that services and supports are accessible, appropriate, culturally attuned and effective.
 They will monitor government responses to the Truth and Reconciliation Commission, the Canadian Human Rights Tribunal decision on funding for Indigenous child welfare services, the Final Report from the Commission on Missing and Murdered Indigenous Women and Girls, Indigenous Resilience, Connectedness and Reunification: From Root Causes to Root Solutions and other key external reports.
-The Manager will also lead legislative and policy analysis in issues relevant to Indigenous child welfare, including provincial and federal response to Bill C-92, An Act respecting First Nations, Inuit and Métis children, youth and families.
+The Manager will also lead legislative and policy analysis in issues relevant to Indigenous child welfare, including provincial and federal response to Bill C-92, An Act respecting First Nations, Inuit and Métis children, youth and families and the Declaration on the Rights of Indigenous Peoples Act.